Why Viva Panels?

 How do I install my electricity?

-We run conduit and put electrical boxes into place before we seal them with render, so you’ll need to have your electrical plans ready with everything you need.
+We run conduit and put electrical boxes into place before we seal them with render or cladding, so you’ll need to have your electrical plans ready with everything you need.

 Can I install plumbing in the panels?